Alvinleow/Public_Hazard_Recognition/README.md

    ```

 ### 📈 Future Plans:

-- **iOS Support**: We're working on expanding Hazard Recognition to iOS to provide a seamless experience across all major platforms.

 - **New Features**: Expect continuous updates and new features, including enhanced reporting capabilities and better task management tools.